 Here are just a few examples of SpringBoard features that support reading instruction.

 In Second Read sections, students are asked to reread the material and answer text-dependent questions.

 Working from the Text uses graphic organizers to help students analyze elements of the text.

-The Teacher Edition gives you a summary of the complexity of each text, including Lexile measures.
+The Teacher Edition gives you a summary of the complexity of each text, including Lexile.

 SpringBoard inspires independent reading and encourages teachers to choose texts they want to teach.
 Independent reading lists, links, and checkpoints are included in every unit at every grade level.